ppmzhang2/ccel-eap/eap/_week04.md

 ### Report Writing 2

-An international research group is carrying out an investigation into employment prospects for young people around the world.
+> An international research group is carrying out an investigation into
+> employment prospects for young people around the world.
-You have been asked by the group to write a report about your local area, including the following points:
+> You have been asked by the group to write a report about your local area,
+> including the following points:
+>

-- the types of employment available for young people in your area
+> - the types of employment available for young people in your area
-- the difficulties faced by young people searching for work
+> - the difficulties faced by young people searching for work
-- possible future developments in the employment situation for young people in your area
+> - possible future developments in the employment situation for young people
+>   in your area
+>

-Write your report in 220-260 words.
+> Write your report in 220-260 words.

+**The Employment Situation for Young People in China**

+**Introduction**

+This report examines the various employment options available for young people in China and the difficulties people will face searching for work.
+It will also consider possible future developments in the employment situation for young people.
+(Don’t forget to say where your information came from.
+Online research?
+A survey?)

+**Working in Business**

+Both the state-owned and the private businesses have been facing severe economic slowdown pressure for the last half year.
+Enterprises struggling to service the economic winter tend to slash their headcounts, even for tech giants like Alibaba and Tencent.
+For fresh graduates without working experience, the chance to land a job with a satisfactory salary is slim.

+**Working for Government**

+Over the past few years, work-age young people in China have been craving government jobs since usual civil servants do not need to worry about the possibility of being laid off, and a staggering 1.4 million people took the civil servant exam last year.
+As a result, there is only a 1% passing rate on average.
+Moreover, with the recent economic downturn, civil servants across the country now face payment cuts ranging from 20% to more than 30%, especially for employees from local governments.
+(I don’t know if this phrase is technically wrong, but it sounds very strange to me.
+I’d consider changing it unless you’ve seen it used a few times before.)

+**Outlook**

+As the zero-covid crackdown continues and the global economy is threatened by hyperinflation, the employment outlook for young people in China will remain bleak.
+Only a substantial policy change will improve the situation, which, however, seems unlikely for the foreseeable future.

 ### Presentation